 (Featured image by Jared Ng via unsplash.com)

 Who would have thought that I was once afraid to go to Singapore, when I have already been to this very progressive Asian country several times now?
 I was in high school when news about a certain Filipino was hanged there and that gave me a bad impression about this nation.
 I remember the case of Flor Contemplacion being the topic not only in class discussions at school, but also at church sermons (I was still a Catholic then), and certain public places.
-At home, my parents and I would also discuss it, watch the news together to see the development of her case, and even include her in our prayers.
+At home, my parents and I would also discuss it, watch the news together to see the development of her case, and even include her and her family in our prayers.
 Hence, when my husband told me about a job opportunity in Singapore that he wanted to pursue several years ago, I was at a crossroads and had to pray so hard about it.

 I believe I only began to see this country in a different light when a good number of my friends started going to Singapore to work, too.
 My husband has also convinced me that it was really a nice place to work in, even raise a family, since the country is peaceful, pollution-free, yet more advanced in various ways than our homeland.
-He would show our girls and I his surroundings via FaceTime or Skype and assure us that Singapore is a safe place to live in and the only time you should fear anything is when you break their laws.
+He would show our girls and me his surroundings via FaceTime or Skype and assure us that Singapore is a safe place to live in and the only time you should fear anything is when you break their laws.
 Moreover, he himself has started to make good friends with the locals and has earned the respect of both his co-workers and those working for their clients.

 By the time I finally had the opportunity to travel to Singapore and visit my husband, all the negative thoughts and anxieties I used to have against this country and its denizens were gone.
 I must admit that I even felt peace and excitement from the moment I first glimpsed of this country from the plane.
 In addition, it seemed like all the people I encountered during my first visit to Singapore were rather friendly, and that must have made a huge impression on me.
 Every year, since 2013, I have looked forward to visiting my husband and seeing some of our friends (and relatives) who have come to work and stay in this country, too.